apiaryio/apiaryio.github.com/_posts/2018-04-09-Evolving-Embed.md

 // un-subscribes subscription(1)
 // subscription(2) is still active
 unsubscribe1();
 ```

-For more information about even hooks please refer to our [documentation](https://help.apiary.io/tools/embed/#event-hooks).
+For more information about event hooks please refer to our [event hook documentation](https://help.apiary.io/tools/embed/#event-hooks).

 ### Destroying embeds